 Huntington Central Park

 If you’re wondering what you can do at Huntington Central Park, a better question is what can’t you do here?
-Split by Goldenwest Street, this 356-acre monstrosity of a park includes two halves: Central Park West and Central Park East.
+Split by Goldenwest Street, this 356-acre park includes two halves: Central Park West and Central Park East.

-To fuel up for your day of park activities, consider breakfast or brunch at Mary Kay’s Lakeview Cafe (closer to Central Park West) or The Park Bench Cafe (in Central Park East).
+To fuel up for your day of park activities in Huntington Central Park, consider breakfast or brunch at Mary Kay’s Lakeview Cafe (closer to Central Park West) or The Park Bench Cafe (in Central Park East).

 If you’re into horseback riding or disc golf, you won’t have to forego these hobbies while on vacation.
 In Central Park West, you can pop by the Huntington Beach Equestrian Center or the dedicated disc golf course.
 At the equestrian center, rent a horse for a picturesque ride through their trails.